chaitanyarathod/master/README.md

 The `host_vars/[host name].yml` file matches the specific hostname, and behaves like the group vars file.

-## Ansible Vault

-allows us to save secrets. you'll need a password in `~/.ansible/vault_password` if you don't want to apply it every run

-`group_vars` and `host_vars` files encrypted with ansible vault are not readable with regular text tools - you'll need to do `ansible-vault edit PATH/TO/FILE`

 ## Bootstrap an unconfigured server